storpool/python-storpool/README.rst

 - only check the defined attributes in JsonObject, ignore any additional members received in a JSON message
 - add snapshotsSpace() for the snapshot reverse space estimation
+- reflect the fact that volumeStatus() may also return an anonymous snapshot, thus the name may also be a SnapshotName

 1.2.0
 -----